Builder dashboard showing open jobsite issues, completed items, and a live issue report shared from PunchPad

 All-in-one construction software is powerful, but it’s overkill for simple issue tracking.
 Builders don’t need schedules, budgets, and documents just to flag a missed detail — which is why these tools often don’t get used during daily walkthroughs.

-• Keep one live construction issue log that stays current
+• Keep one live issue report instead of scattered updates

 What Actually Works on a Busy Jobsite